Plugily-Projects/plugily-projects.github.io/docs/villagedefense/support/useful-server-admin-tips.md

 **(3.)** Only if you use PAF for Bungee, you will need to install the [PAF Addon](https://www.spigotmc.org/resources/39751/) and follow the instruction of it.

 :::note
-Basically the party plugin on spigot works as a brige beetween bungee - (spigot) - our minigame
+Basically the party plugin on spigot works as a bridge beetween bungee - (spigot) - our minigame
 :::

 **3. Profit**